-- First there are links coloured in dark blue linking in-text citations to the relevant sources in the references section, for example (APSC 2021). - The second type of link coloured in orange is a cross-reference to the relevant section in the RWG, for example Chapter 4 Structure.
+- First there are links coloured in dark blue linking in-text citations to the relevant sources in the references section, for example (APSC 2021). - The second link type coloured in orange are cross-references to the relevant sections in the RWG, for example Chapter 4 Structure.